Below is a brief summary of our main areas of research investigation:

 - Hao et al. The Lateralizing Asymmetry of Adrenal Adenomas.
 Journal of the Endocrine Society 2018.

 4) Improving Quality of Life for Patients with Addison’s Disease (primary adrenal insufficiency) and Congenital Adrenal Hyperplasia: One one hand, patients with adrenal insufficiency can be treated with hormone supplementation.
 On the other hand, despite this capability, many patients are not able to achieve the quality of life they desire.
 How can we tailor the treatment of adrenal insufficiency to improve individual patient quality of life?
+We have initiated a large-scale project to better quantify quality of life among patients with adrenal insufficiency to better identify modifiable factors to improve health and well-being.

 5) The Interaction Between Adrenal- and Calcium-Regulatory Hormones: Reciprocal interactions between these two hormonal systems exist.
 Does vitamin D influence renin-angiotensin system activity?
 Does aldosterone influence parathyroid hormone activity?
 What role do these interactions have in normal physiology and in pathophysiology?